Quatre Bornes: History

 In 1721, Wilhem Leicknig of Prussian origin settled on the island then known as Isle de France, the district of Plaines Wilhems was named after him.
 In 1740, French cartographer Guyomar drew the "Quartiers des Plaines Wilhems" where Quatre Bornes was shown as a forest which was slowly being colonised.
 Joseph François Charpentier de Cossigny named his region Palma and Governor Antoine Desforges Boucher named his region Bassin in 1764.
 During the British period, the railway line was introduced in 1864, the region of Plaines-Wilhems started developed rapidly with the migration of people from coastal regions.
 Quatre Bornes was proclaimed a village in 1890, then proclaimed "Town" under Governor Harman in 1896.
 The Bassin and Palma state was annexed to the Town of Quatre Bornes in 1967.
 In 1987, the region of La source was annexed to the town of Quatre Bornes.
 In the 1980s and 1990s, a period of rapid commercial development started.

 Politics

 For the general elections the town is classified within the Constituency No.18 Belle Rose and Quatre Bornes.
 For several past general elections the Nomination Centre has been located within Baichoo Madhoo Government School.

+The Municipal Town Council of Quatre Bornes has 20 members.
+The town has five wards, each returning four councillors.

+During the 2025 municipal elections, Alliance du Changement won all council seats.
+Following the election, the council elected Labour Party members Ruddy Bryan Kennoo as mayor and Jameel Foondun as deputy mayor.